CodeYourFuture/syllabus/docs/html-css/week-2/mentors.md

 ### Content Layout: Flexbox

 This lesson is really just intended to get them a bit familiar with flexbox, media queries and thinking about different viewports when doing their layouts.
-Make sure that students are not relying on Bootstrap's grid when completing these exercises.
+Make sure that trainees are not relying on Bootstrap's grid when completing these exercises.
 Make sure they're only using flexbox in `min-width` media queries, and that they're applying sensible class naming patterns and wrapping elements where necessary.

 When they add a background and border to the "Learn More" articles, make sure they're adding padding so the text doesn't go right up to the edge.
 If they are using `px` units, nudge them towards `em` and explain that `em` is often preferred because it scales well when you need to change font size for different viewports.